gxc-international-innovation-challenge/gxc-team-12/README.md

 * Ideation: To begin our process, we created an empathy map, storyboard, and a business model canvas to show our thought process.
 Through each of these, we illustrated how our business shall be conducted.
 * Prototype: After thorough research, we created a website which illustrates the costs, benefits, and how to create a green wall.
 There is also an FAQ page which portrays basic information regarding questions one may have about building a green wall.
 The website includes a questionnaire to guide users to the most valuable information, and a forum page for questions that are not answered in the website.

-* Research: To begin our process of finding a solution to carbon dioxide emissions, we looked to projects that had been conducted in the past.
-We found many pages including carbon dioxide calculators, and while we wanted to add this to our prototype, we wanted to create something new.
-After watching documentaries and reading many articles, we came to the conclusion that a website about green walls would be an easy solution to implement in many businesses.

 ### Challenge Contribution Value